 Why ‘Barre’?

 Boris Kniaseff, a French dancer and master of Ballet with Russian origins, invented the “Barre au sol” in 1937.
 When creating his ballet school in Switzerland, he had a problem: the building was classified as ‘historic’.
 He couldn’t fix barres on the walls.
-He thought then about a solution for his students to be able to stretch and warm-up without using barres; he had the idea to come up with a series of adapted exercises that could be done on the floor; sitting, lying down, and crawling.
+So, he thought then about a solution for his students to be able to stretch and warm up without using barres; he had the idea to come up with a series of adapted exercises that could be done on the floor; sitting, lying down, and crawling.

-You work on your posture, flexibility, and toning but you are able to focus more efficiently on your breathing technique and you feel relaxed.
+You work on your posture, flexibility, and toning but you can focus more efficiently on your breathing technique and you feel relaxed.
 It is a low-impact ballet-inspired workout.
 You awaken senses not felt when you work standing up.

 Read here the related article “What is floor barre fitness?
 Its awesome benefits!”